Chetans-Django-TrainingOrg/django_practice_repo/README.md

 # djangoProjects
-These are all my django projects which I created during my learning.
+These are all my django projects which I created for practical learning.

 # Repository Structure